drcmda/react-contextual/README.md

 }
 ```

-# If like to consume context but dislike HOC's
+# If you like to consume context but dislike HOC's

 Example 1: https://codesandbox.io/s/wo28o5y1y5 (Multiple providers)